BuildTheEarth/docs-website/docs/intro/become-a-builder.md

 You will have to find two buildings to build.

-### How to build a building
+### Making the building outline

-Now that you have found your two buildings, let's make them in Minecraft!
+Now that you have found your two buildings, let's start making them in Minecraft!

+The first step to making any building is building the building footprint, or what we call the outline.
+By making this first, we can extend these into walls and then make a roof on top.

+Here is how you do it:
-In this tutorial, we will just use a building in Aalborg as an example.
+Note: In this tutorial, we will just use a building in Aalborg as an example.
 The process to make a building is the same for whatever building you choose, so follow along as you are building your own.

-1.
+1. Turn on Google Maps 3D view
+2. Use the TPLL command you used above to teleport to each corner of the building, and make sure to place a block where you land in Minecraft.
+(picture)
+(picture)